LudvigOlsen/cvms/README.md

   - Unit tests have been updated for the new random sampling generator in R 3.6.0.
 They will NOT run previous versions of R.

+  - Argument “positive” now defaults to 2.
+If a dependent variable has the values 0 and 1, 1 is now the default positive class.

+  - Results now contain a count of singular fit messages.
+See ?lme4::isSingular for more information.

 ## Installation

 Development version: